Embrace nature

 How it connects

-Exposure to nature can increase play, physical activity, and help build social emotional skills in students of all ages.
-It also provides students with meaningful opportunities to connect with each other and with the land, and may improve mental health.
+Exposure to nature can increase play and physical activity, and can help build social emotional skills in students of all ages.
+It offers students meaningful opportunities to connect with each other and with the land, and may improve mental health.

 This strategy involves multiple components of the comprehensive school health framework, and comes to life with careful attention to the essential conditions.